jasemagee/jasemagee.com/content/recipes/biscuits.md

 - 1 teaspoons vanilla
 - 275g plain flour

 Smash it into a bowl.
 Beat, preferably with an electric one.
-Get about 10 pancakes.
 Double for more.

 Roll out, cut shapes (preferably dinosaurs), 1cm deep.